 Mattress removal, disposal, and recycling

-The Most Complete Guide to Proper Mattress Disposal and Understanding Your Options
+The Most Complete Guide to Responsible Mattress Disposal & Understanding Your Options

-You just purchased a new mattress and now you need to get rid of your old, unwanted mattress.
-Your first thought may be to simply dump your mattress and be through with the hassle.
-You might get away with putting your mattress curbside and hope the city garbage truck will take it, but in most cases, you will be out of luck or fined.
+You just purchased a new mattress and now you need to get rid of your old mattress.
+You probably want to just dump the mattress by the trash and be done.
+You might get away with putting your mattress curbside and hoping the city garbage truck will take it, but will most likely, be out of luck or fined.
 So, how to throw out or how to get rid of an old mattress?

 Introduction to Mattress Removal